aaleiadeh/c-file-similarity-analyzer/README.md

 # c-file-similarity-analyzer
-C Program that takes any number of files or directories, then compares the similarity analysis of their text files through a Jensen-Shannon Distance analysis.
+Multithreaded C Program that takes any number of files or directories, then compares the similarity analysis of their text files through a Jensen-Shannon Distance analysis.

 Optional Parameters
 ------------------------------------------